 Practice before the IRS includes all matters related to presentations for the IRS, regarding clients’ rights, privileges, and liability under laws and regulations that are administered by the IRS.

 There are many benefits of becoming an EA:

-- Being an EA gives one the opportunity to grow and move forward in their career.
+- Being an EA allows one to grow and move forward in their career.

 - Being an EA increases your earning potential by an average of 10%.

 - It is a prestigious credential and therefore, will, in turn, earn the respect of others.

 - Helps you establish your expertise and improve your accounting skills and knowledge.

 - Will help you with your personal as well as professional development.